Lizzie Newton: Victorian Mysteries

 Lady Detective, published in English as Lizzie Newton: Victorian Mysteries, is a Korean manhwa series, written by Hey-jin Jeon and drawn by Ki-ha Lee.
 It began serialization in 2011 in Daiwon C.I.
 Issue manhwa magazine.
-The series revoles around the title character, a young woman from Victorian England who works as a mystery author, who also solves real-life mysteries and crimes.
+The series revolves around the title character, a young woman from Victorian England who works as a mystery author, who also solves real-life mysteries and crimes.
 The series is set in the same fictional universe as the Sherlock Holmes stories, but in an earlier period, so Holmes is still a boy, and other Holmes characters appear as younger versions of themselves in the story.

 Plot

 Set in London in 1864, the stories centre on the adventures of Elizabeth "Lizzie" Newton.
 She works as an author, writing the popular mystery series McMorning, Private Tutor and Sleuth for Gentlemen's Own magazine under the male pseudonym of Logica Docens.
 Other than writing, her passions are collecting books (extending the library of her late father) and conducting chemical experiments.
 Her close friends and family however, believe that she would better off settling down and marrying her long-term fiancé Edwin White.
 White works as steward to Lizzie to be closer to her, but before doing so he was a master barrister, nicknamed "The White Devil of the Courtroom".

 The series revolves around Lizzie and Edwin, as they come into contact with various crimes and mysteries during their work, and try to solve the cases.
 Much of the drama in the series involves other characters, usually male, and their sexist treatment toward Lizzie.
 Amongst these characters include Inspector Charles B. Gray, reportedly the most competent policeman in the police force, and Andrew R. Kenneth, the president of Gentlemen's Own who gets annoyed by Lizzie's behaviour.